robertlyson/RelevantSearch/PITCHME.md

 # 5/6

-With NEST we have to options to write requests
+With NEST we have two options to write requests

 Fluent API:
 ```csharp